atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 \
 Here, Madam, " Said he, I have
 9
-wrote to every agreeable .creature of my acquaintance: — Mrs. selby’s and Mr. smith’s compliments, cc. - — Here — run them over before John j carries them out."
+wrote to every agreeable .creature of my acquaintance: --Mrs. selby’s and Mr. smith’s compliments, cc. - --Here --run them over before John j carries them out."
 He then, put the, cards into her hands.
 When Mrs. Selby Saw alist of Baronets, Ladies, Colonels, Captains, cc. she felt herself elated at the prospedt of So brilliant and numerous an assembly, and was, indeed, almost out of her wits. —